Pack3tL0ss/clearpass-api-scripts/README.md

 - An API Client Configured in ClearPass Guest Interface, and appropriate configuration in this scripts config.yaml
 - The root/signing cert needs to be imported/enabled in the Trusted Certs in ClearPass (as with any https cert you would import).
   - Clearpass Policy Manager -> Administration -> Certificates -> Trust List
-- The Auto-Renewal with LetsEncrypt or the like is handled by a different tool, the certificate needs to be available to whatever host runs cppm-synccerts (i.e. a mounted NAS drive).
+- The Auto-Renewal with LetsEncrypt or the like is handled by a different tool, the certificate needs to be available to whatever host runs cppm-certsync (i.e. a mounted NAS drive). or available via a webserver on a different system.
 - ClearPass is instructed to import the certificate via the API, it does so by reaching out to a web-server and downloading the file.
-This script starts a webserver which by default listens on port 8080 (cofnigurable), so that port would need to be available and allowed on the host this script runs on.
+By default this script starts a webserver termporarily so CPPM can download the certificate.
+Alternatively the webserver can be a different host, it just needs to be accessible from both the host running this script and the ClearPass nodes.
+- If this host is running the webserver, the _(configurable)_ port it listens on needs to be available (not bound to another process).

->!!! **All servers in the cluster will be sent the same certificate** It's common to use a single certificate for all servers in a CPPM cluster, with the fqdn of the Cluster VIP as the CN, and the FQDNs of each individual server/alias in the SAN.
+>!!! **All servers in the cluster will be sent the same certificate** It's common to use a single certificate for all servers in a CPPM cluster, with the fqdn of the Cluster VIP as the CN _(the same should also be repeated as a SAN entry)_, and the FQDNs of each individual server/alias in the SAN.
 The script will get a list of all of the Servers in the cluster, and verify/update the https certificate on each of them using the same certificate (specified in the config).

 #### API Client Permissions: